- Be professional at all times.

-Your pages, sites, blogs, feeds, online discussions and comments may be read by people you may prefer didn't see them.
-Patients, employers, colleagues, national media and regulatory bodies, for example.
+Your pages, sites, blogs, feeds, online discussions and comments may be read by people you may prefer didn't see them, such as patients, employers, colleagues, national media and regulatory bodies.

 Before posting, consider how you would feel if a colleague or patient saw what you had written, or if it was shared to a wider audience - even if you feel you've anonymised a case or situation, some patients or colleagues may still be able to recognise it, and you may be inadvertently breaching confidentiality (more below).

 If you share a photo, your location may be automatically embedded.
 This may not be ideal in all circumstances.

 You should review the privacy settings for each of your social media profiles regularly.

 The principles of confidentiality apply whether you're communicating offline or online.

 Social media should not be used to discuss individual patients, living or dead.
 Posting details of a clinical case, however heavily anonymised, without patient consent would constitute a breach of confidentiality – as would sharing a photograph of a patient's condition.

 Professional sites (eg doctors.net) allow exchange of information between doctors.
 In discussing a case anonymously, it may be possible for someone to piece together details that identify the patient.